llm-bible/llm-bible.github.io/_publications/sadri2022continuous.markdown

 bibkey: sadri2022continuous
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2208.06955"}
-tags: ['Model Architecture', 'Pretraining Methods', 'BERT', 'Transformer', 'Applications']
+tags: ['Transformer', 'Applications', 'Model Architecture', 'Pretraining Methods', 'BERT']
 ---
 Pre-trained and fine-tuned transformer models like BERT and T5 have improved the state of the art in ad-hoc retrieval and question-answering, but not as yet